-Dental crowns are a restorative dental treatment that can help improve the strength, function, and appearance of a damaged, decayed, discoloured, or crooked tooth.
-Our Midland dentists share what to expect during a dental crown procedure.
+Dental crowns are a restorative treatment option that can help improve the strength, function, and appearance of a damaged, decayed, discoloured, or crooked tooth.
+Here, the dentists at our Midland clinic share what to expect during a dental crown procedure.

 What is a Dental Crown?

 A dental crown, also known as a cap, is a dental restoration that covers (or 'caps') a tooth to restore its shape, size and colour.

 Dental crowns can help to improve the strength, function, and appearance of a damaged or decayed tooth that would otherwise need to be extracted and replaced.

 Additionally, dental crowns can be used for cosmetic reasons, such as to cover an uneven or discoloured tooth and improve the overall appearance of your smile.